 The QFC comprises: the QFC Authority (the "QFCA"), the Qatar Financial Centre Regulatory Authority (the "QFCRA") and the QFC Dispute Resolution Centre.
 The QFCA determines the commercial strategy of the QFC and is responsible for legislation and compliance matters relating to the QFC legal environment.
 The QFCRA regulates, authorises, supervises and, when necessary, disciplines banking, securities, insurance and other financial businesses carried on in or from the QFC.
 The QFCRA also registers and supervises the directors and other designated officers of the businesses authorised by it.
 The QFCRA's regulatory approach is modelled closely on that of the UK's Financial Conduct Authority.
 The QFC Civil and Commercial Court has jurisdiction over civil and commercial disputes arising between: (i) entities established within the QFC; (ii) employees or contractors employed by entities established in the QFC and the employing entity; (iii) QFC entities and residents of State of Qatar; and (iv) QFC institutions and entities established in the QFC.
-The QFC Regulatory Tribunal hears appeals against decisions of the QFCRA, QFCA and other QFC institutions.
 The QFC Dispute Resolution Centre offers international arbitration and mediation services.
-The QFCA,

-QFCRA, the QFC Civil and Commercial Court and the Regulatory Tribunal are all statutory independent bodies reporting to the Council of Ministers.
+The QFCA, QFCRA, the QFC Civil and Commercial Court and the Regulatory Tribunal are all statutory independent bodies reporting to the Council of Ministers.